edoardottt/scilla/README.md

   - [x] Port enumeration

-  - [ ] Print the progress percentage value when CR is pressed
+  - [ ] Print the progress percentage value when CR is pressed (not in output doc)

   - [x] Build an Input Struct and use it as parameter